Hoangvo92/aws-program/README.md

 # Style of quests page
   * Add a better header/title
   * Make quests display in a grid

-#style the Navbar and Form
+# style the Navbar and Form
   *Add a navbar to all templates
   *Style the new Quest Form

+# Adding mongoose
+  *install and configure mongoose
+  *Setup quests model
+  *Use quests model inside of your routes